-I added 3 whole eggs.
-Egg water = 3 x 38 = 114 grams
+I added 3 whole eggs to the batch, so the water added by the egg = 3 x 38 = 114 grams

-Additional water needed = 510 - 144 = 366 grams
+Additional water needed = 510 - 114 = 396 grams

 Adjust for the fat in egg

-A whole egg or egg yolk per pound (or 500 grams) of fats adds only a small amount of fat to the recipe.
+A whole egg or egg yolk per pound (or 500 grams) of fats adds only a small amount of fat -- about 1% -- to the recipe.
 Whether you ignore this added fat or not is up to you.
-If you want to include the egg fat in the soap recipe calculations, here is how --

 I have not personally tried hot process (HP), so I cannot say how that works.
-I have seen a photo of HP soap that contained egg yolk.
-This soap was a light tan, indicating the yolk color may darken during the HP cook.
+I have seen a photo of one HP soap that contained egg yolk.
+This soap was a light tan rather than yellow, indicating the yolk color may have darkened during the HP cook.

 Crack the egg(s) into a small bowl.
 If you want just the yolks or whites in your soap, separate the egg and reserve the unwanted part for another use.